-Erik is one our three Divine Chocolateers.
+Erik is one of our Divine Chocolateers.
 When he's not running workshops, he loves to try out new recipes in the kitchen.
 His favourite flavour is the Divine 38% Milk Chocolate with Toffee and Sea Salt.

 Drawing inspiration from the brand new Divine Milk Chocolate with Whole Almonds bar, I wanted to create something for almond lovers.I think this delicious desert should fit the bill, creamy, rich and decadent.